heymichal/journalsmarter/_posts/2019-07-03-journal-writing.md

 So start journaling today, review it regularly and optimize your practice with all you have learned today.
 You can totally do this.

-And if you ever run into a wall, or feel like you could benefit from asking a few questions, then simply [drop JournalSmarter a message](/contact/){:target="_blank"} or leave a comment below.
-We’ll reply to everyone.
+And if you ever run into a wall, or feel like you could benefit from asking a few questions, then simply [drop me a message](/contact/){:target="_blank"}.
+I get back to everyone.

 ## Resources